 Gujin daojian lu 古今刀劍錄 "On swords of ancient and modern times" is a description of swords in possession of historical persons.
 It is the oldest surviving Chinese book on antiques.
-It was written during the Liang period 梁 (502-557) by Tao Hongjing 陶弘景, who is otherwise known as a Daoist master and as author of the books Bencaojing jizhu 本草經集注 and Zhengao 真誥.
-There is some probability that Tao was not the true author of the book.
+It was written during the Liang period 梁 (502-557) by Tao Hongjing 陶弘景 (456-536), who is otherwise known as a Daoist master and as author of the books Bencaojing jizhu 本草經集注 and Zhengao 真誥.
+It is quite probable that Tao was not the author of the book.

 The small book Gujin daojian lu presents 40 different stories centering on the weapons of famous generals of all periods, beginning with the semi-mythological Xia dynasty 夏 (21th-17th cent.
 BCE).
-The so-called preface (xu 序) covers swords in possession of kings and emperors through the ages, wile the other chapters deal with irregular states and dynasties.
-The order of some persons is not correct, and some are listed under the wrong dynastic name, like Guan Yu 關羽 and Zhuge Liang 諸葛亮, who served the Shu dynasty 蜀漢 (221-263), or Dong Zhuo 董卓, a warlord of the late Eastern Han 東漢 (25-220 CE), that are all listed under the heading of the Wei dynasty 曹魏, 220-265).
+The so-called preface (xu 序) covers swords in possession of kings and emperors through the ages, wile the other chapters deal with irregular states and dynasties (Zhu xiaoguo 諸小國).
+The order of some persons is not correct, and some are listed under the wrong dynastic name, like Guan Yu 關羽 (d.
+219) and Zhuge Liang 諸葛亮 (181-234) who served the Shu dynasty 蜀漢 (221-263), or Dong Zhuo 董卓 (d.
+192), a warlord of the late Eastern Han 東漢 (25-220 CE), that are all listed under the heading of the Wei dynasty 曹魏, 220-265).
 There are statements in the Gujin daojian lu that contradict other historiographical sources.